Roger Bernadina: Washington Nationals

 Bernadina's playing time lessened in 2011, and he shifted to primarily playing in center field.
-He finished the season with a similar batting line, hitting .243 with 7 home runs and 17 stolen bases.
+He finished the season with a similar batting line, hitting .243 with 7 home runs and a career-high 17 stolen bases.

 2012 was Bernadina’s best offensive season in MLB.
 He compiled a slash line of .291/.372/.405 and made several highlight defensive plays, including a game-ending catch against the left-center field fence at Minute Maid Park on August 7.
-Bernadina made his only MLB postseason appearance in 2012, going 0–2 with two walks in four pinch hit appearances as the Nationals lost to the St. Louis Cardinals in the National League Division Series.
+Bernadina made his only MLB postseason appearance in 2012, going 0-for-2 with two walks in four pinch hit appearances as the Nationals lost to the St. Louis Cardinals in the National League Division Series.